mohonaj/pythonintro/README.md

-This is the Montgomery Developer's Circle Github with demo programs, tutorials and activities
+This is the Montgomery Python Study Group with Class lessons, demo programs, tutorials and activities

+The first Lesson is class01 has the initial lesson on setting up your environment and some simple intro material.